We administer online oral certification exams via Microsoft Teams video conference.

 RBLP Coach Certification Description

-People who earn the Resilience-Building Leadership Professional Coach (RBLP-C) certification can build and lead resilient teams in the workplace.
-They can coach teams to solve problems, implement change, continuously improve, and innovate in the workplace.
+People who earn the Resilience-Building Leadership Professional Coach (RBLP-C) certification are resilient leaders that can build and lead resilient teams.
+They coach teams to solve problems, implement change, continuously improve, and innovate in the workplace.

 The American Council on Education (ACE) recommends three (3) semester hours of credit at the upper-division baccalaureate level in Managerial Leadership for the RBLP Coach certification exam.

-People who earn and maintain the RBLP Coach certification may use the RBLP designation and describe themselves as RBLP Coach certified.
+People who earn and maintain the RBLP Coach certification may use the RBLP-C designation and describe themselves as RBLP Coach certified.

 RBLP-C is our leadership certification for experienced managers.